aws-actions/amazon-eks-fargate/README.md

-## Amazon EKS on AWS Fargate GitHub Actions
+## WIP: Amazon EKS on AWS Fargate GitHub Actions

 This action allows to manage the lifecycle of an [Amazon EKS](https://aws.amazon.com/eks/) cluster running on [AWS Fargate](https://aws.amazon.com/fargate/).

+NOTE: this is work in progress, not yet usable.

 ## Usage